colinta/SublimeClipboardManager/README.md

 A version of the Sublime Text plugin at <http://www.sublimetext.com/forum/viewtopic.php?f=5&t=2260&start=0> that makes for TextMate-like clipboard history.

 Originally written by AJ Palkovic ([ajpalkovic](https://github.com/ajpalkovic/SublimePlugins)), modified by Martin Aspeli ([optilude](https://gist.github.com/1132507)), and further (heavily) modified and packaged for `Package Control` by Colin T.A.
-Gray ([colinta](https://github.com/colinta/SublimeClipboardManager))

-My (colinta) version of this plugin *does not use* `clipboard_history` as the prefix.
-See the full command-list below.
+Gray ([colinta](https://github.com/colinta/SublimeClipboardManager)).
+I also want to give a shoutout to user [mg979](https://github.com/mg979) for sharing a bunch of awesome new features he added to this plugin!
+We didn't collaborate on a pull request, but I did implement some of his ideas that I liked, namely the "show current clipboard" with syntax highlighting.

 Installation
 ------------

-**Most importantly:** Clipboard Manager must be registered to receive the copy and cut commands, so be sure to assign `clipboard_manager_copy` to `ctrl/super+c` and `clipboard_manager_cup` to `ctrl/super+x`.
+**Most importantly:** Clipboard Manager must be registered to receive the copy and cut commands, so be sure to assign `clipboard_manager_copy` to `ctrl/super+c` and `clipboard_manager_cut` to `ctrl/super+x`.
 These commands delegate to the sublime text built in commands, but also add the copied text to its internal history.

 1. Using Package Control, install "Clipboard Manager"

-Or:

-1. Open the Sublime Text Packages folder
-    - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
-    - Windows: %APPDATA%/Sublime Text 3/Packages/
-    - Linux: ~/.Sublime Text 3/Packages/ or ~/.config/sublime-text-3/Packages

-2. clone this repo
-3. Install keymaps for the commands (see Example.sublime-keymap for my preferred keys)
+2. Install keymaps for the commands (see Example.sublime-keymap for my preferred keys)

 Open `Preferences > Key Bindings` and copy the key bindings from `Example.sublime-keymap` that you want to use.
 First you need to override the cut/copy/paste commands, so that the pasteboard entries can be stored in history: